agate/rails_on_argocd/README.md

    1. Before the database migrate be executed.
 The rails server still running in the old version.
 The new container will be created after the all the migrations are executed.

    After ArgoCD synced.
-Stop the previous port-forward command and restart the port-forward by running `kubectl port-forward -n rails-on-argocd svc/rails-on-argocd-app 3000:3000` and access http://localhost:3000
+Stop the previous port-forward command and restart the port-forward by running `kubectl port-forward -n rails-on-argocd svc/rails-on-argocd-app 3000:3000` and access http://localhost:3000.
+You should see a json output which contains all two users data (sam / dean)